grafana/grafana/docs/sources/permissions/organization_roles.md

 - Cannot access Explore.
 - Cannot manage other organizations, users, and teams.

-This role can be tweaked via Grafana server setting [viewers_can_edit]({{< relref "../administration/configuration.md#viewers-can-edit" >}}).
+This role can be changed with the Grafana server setting [viewers_can_edit]({{< relref "../administration/configuration.md#viewers-can-edit" >}}).
 If you set this to `true`, then users with the Viewer role can also make transient dashboard edits, meaning they can modify panels and queries but not save the changes (nor create new dashboards).
 This is especially useful for public Grafana installations where you want anonymous users to be able to edit panels and queries but not save or create new dashboards.